 HTML Markup

-The HTML Markup consists of an ASP.Net GridView with two BoundField columns and two TemplateField columns.
+The GridView consists of two BoundField columns and two TemplateField columns.

-The LinkButton has been assigned an OnClientClick event handler which calls the GetSelectedRow JavaScript function.
+The LinkButton has been assigned with an OnClientClick event handler.

 <Columns>